hapi-server/data-specification/README.md

 All requests to a HAPI server are for retrieving resources and must not change the server state.
 Therefore, all HAPI endpoints must respond only to HTTP GET requests.
 POST requests should result in an error.
 This represents a RESTful approach in which GET requests are restricted to be read-only operations from the server.
 The HAPI specification does not allow any input to the server (which for RESTful services are often implemented using POST requests).

 The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON strutures, the formats of which are described below in the sections detailing each endpoint.
-The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in JSON.
+The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in binary format or JSON format.
+The structure of the response stream formats are described below.

 The following is the detailed specification for the four main HAPI endpoints described above and an additional optional endpoint.